cyrex562/imgui-rs/docs/EXAMPLES.md

 ImGui::DestroyContext();
 ```

-Please read 'PROGRAMMER GUIDE' in imgui.cpp for notes on how to setup Dear ImGui in your codebase.
+Please read 'PROGRAMMER GUIDE' in imgui.cpp for notes on how to setup Dear Imgui in your codebase.
 Please read the comments and instruction at the top of each file.
 Please read FAQ at http://www.dearimgui.org/faq